 On January 9, 1905, a religious (whose name was Gapon) marched the workers to the the Tsar's pallace to petition.
-Because he forgotten to warn beforehand.
-The Tsar seeing the gathering crowd, fearful of riots, he then sent his soldiers to suppress, shooting and killing many people.
+But he forgot to warn beforehand.
+The Tsar seeing the gathering crowd, fearful of riots, sent his soldiers to suppress them, shooting and killing many people.
 Gapon fled abroad.
 The workers of other provinces heard the news, they went on strike and riot, and set up a workers' conference.